rjohnsen/hhc-2024/content/act3/elf-stack.md

 ![Answer gold 7](/images/act3/act3-elfstack-g7.png)

+### Question 8

-> Question 8: Did the attacker's payload make an outbound network connection?
+> Did the attacker's payload make an outbound network connection?
 Our ElfSOC analysts need your help identifying the destination TCP port of this connection.

 IOC's extracted from the previous query: